Edrusb/HPCM-VM/doc/6-multibmc.md

-# Multibmc program
+# Multiple vBMCs

 ## Introduction

-[Multibmc](../Multibmc/multibmc.py) is a Object Oriented python program created for the present project, relying on *proxmoxbmc* and enhancing its features, simplifying its setup and roviding a standard BMC (listening on the standard 623/UDP port) for **all** VMs (not only one).
+[Multibmc](../Multibmc/multibmc.py) is an Object Oriented Python program created for the present project, relying on *proxmoxbmc* and enhancing its features, simplifying its setup and roviding a standard BMC (listening on the standard 623/UDP port) for **all** VMs (not only one).